 Second-year classes build on previously-learned knowledge and skills and concentrate on further enhancement of CNC and manual skills in programming and machine tool set-ups.
 Students will use extended time in machining labs to solve increasingly complex "real world" programming and fixturing issues.
 After successful completion, graduates may find employment in the fields of machining/programming and engineering technology.

-If you are interested in manufacturing, machining, manual operations, or CNC, contact Sheldon Schnider (sschnide@chemeketa.edu, 503.589.7875).
+If you are interested in manufacturing, machining, manual operations, or CNC, contact program chair Sheldon Schnider (sheldon.schnider@chemeketa.edu or 503.589.7875).